 Steven Gregory has practiced law and Disruptive Resolution for 28 years.

-Steven Gregory’s law practice has included arbitration and mediation since 1995.
+Mr. Gregory’s law practice has included arbitration and mediation since 1995.
 He has served as arbitrator and mediator in a wide range of securities, consumer, employment, family law and divorce, and commercial disputes.
 He is a member of the roster of mediators and arbitrators for the Financial Regulatory Authority (formerly the National Association of Securities Dealers), as well as the Commercial and Consumer Panels for the American Arbitration Association.
 Mr. Gregory has been appointed to over one hundred arbitration panels, serving as chair in approximately half of those.
 He has participated as faculty and judge at law school-sponsored law student mediation competitions and has conducted training in the form of webinars for the Alabama Center for Dispute Resolution.
 He has also served as a court-appointed appellate mediator for the Alabama Supreme Court.
 He was appointed to the Arbitration and Mediation pools of the Court of Arbitration for Art in The Hague in January 2020.

-Mr. Gregory is a member of the American Bar Association (Law Practice Division, Section of Litigation, Section of Family Law, Section of Dispute Resolution (Arbitration and Collaborative Law Committees), Senior Lawyers Division, and Solo, Small Firm, and General Practice Division) and the Birmingham Bar Association (Dispute Resolution Committee, Collaborative Law Committee, Co-Chair, Family Law Committee).
+Steven is a member of the American Bar Association (Law Practice Division, Section of Litigation, Section of Family Law, Section of Dispute Resolution (Arbitration and Collaborative Law Committees), Senior Lawyers Division, and Solo, Small Firm, and General Practice Division) and the Birmingham Bar Association (Dispute Resolution Committee, Collaborative Law Committee, Co-Chair, Family Law Committee).

 Steven Gregory’s education includes: The University of Alabama School of Law (J.D.
 1991); The University of Alabama Graduate School of Arts & Sciences (M.F.A.
 1982); The University of Alabama School of Arts & Sciences (B.A.
 1975).
 Mr. Gregory is the author of “Beesley v.
 Hartford Fire Insurance Company, Walton v.
 Cowin Equipment Co., Inc., and Walker v.
 Anderson Electrical Connectors: Jury Trials in Title VII Actions?”
 42 Ala.
 L. Rev. 1389 (Spring 1991), and he presented a paper on consumer class actions at a symposium sponsored by the Center for International Legal Studies in Salzburg, Austria, in 2010.
 He is also the author of a novel, Cold Winter Rain, a collection of short stories, A Summer’s Dream, and a short novella, Serena’s Ring.